 And that’s where we are.
 With two months to go Andrew is completely sorted, I’m 75% there, and the party will go ahead whether I finish the decorations or not!
 It’s been equal parts enjoyable and stressful, I’ve tried my best to keep things in perspective and fend off any creeping angst but it’s not always something you have control over.
 I’ll be so happy when it’s done and all I have left to do is enjoy getting, then being, married.

-With that in mind, starting on the 7th August I’ll be putting the blog on a short holiday until some time near the end of September (I’ll be around on my Instagram and Twitter as usual though).
+With that in mind, starting sometime in August I’ll be putting the blog on a short holiday until some time near the end of September (I’ll be around on my Instagram and Twitter as usual though).
 I want to do my best to avoid a full flare up of my chronic pain and completely chill in the weeks leading up to the wedding.
 Then I’m planning to take some time to relax, decompress, and enjoy our honeymoon after the wedding.
 After all, it’ll be the end of a 20 month journey, and what a journey it’s been!